Cette page n'est pas encore disponible en français, sa traduction est en cours.

 • The server must permit this, with an Access-Control-Allow-Origin header in the response.

-A script is eligible for attribution in the JS Self-Profiling API only when both of the above conditions are true.
+A script is eligible for attribution in the JS Self-Profiling API only when both of these conditions are met.

 Within the Optimization page